Thorgan Hazard: Anderlecht

-On 6 September 2023, Hazard joined Belgian Pro League club Anderlecht on a three-year contract, for a reported fee of €4 million.
+On 6 September 2023, Hazard returned to Belgium and joined Belgian Pro League club Anderlecht on a three-year contract, for a reported fee of €4 million.
 On 28 January 2024, He scored his first goal for the club in a Pro League match against Royale Union Saint-Gilloise, where he scored the equaliser for Anderlecht in the last minutes of the game, which ended in a 2–2 draw.

-Hazard was an important part of Anderlecht’s 2023–24 title ambitions, adding much needed experience to Brian Riemer’s team.
+Hazard was an important part of Anderlecht's 2023–24 title ambitions, adding much needed experience to Brian Riemer’s team.
 This meant Anderlecht had suffered a huge blow to their title ambitions on 14 April 2024, when Hazard tore his ACL during a play-off match against then-league leaders Union SG.
 In that same game Hazard’s substitute Francis Amuzu scored a dramatic winner.
 But Anderlecht missed out on the title, with many believing Hazard’s injury played a big part in that.